-There are quite a few key people (and many more roles) to deliver an awesome results in content marketing.
-In traditional and offline media Editor plays a key role in content production.
-For web based projects a content distribution add up a big deal to the whole process.
+There are quite a few key people (and many more roles) to deliver remarkable results in content marketing.
+In traditional and offline media Editor plays a crucial role in content production.
+For web-based projects, a content distribution adds up a big deal to the whole process.

-If you take a look particularly at what our content marketing agency does it becomes obvious that none of our staff professionals are editors in the traditional sense of this word.
+If you take a look particularly at what our content marketing agency does it becomes evident that none of our staff professionals are editors in the traditional sense of this word.

 Let’s have a closer look at this cornerstone role in content production.